Transport in the European Union: Air transport

 Since 1992, year of the inception of the internal market for aviation of the European Union, the number of passengers and routes has increased substantially: from 10,000 daily flights in 1992 to around 25,000 in 2017, and the number of routes from 2,700 to 8,400.
 In 2017 alone, over 1 billion passengers had flown from, to, or within the European Union.
 Between 2001 and 2019, European air supply effectively doubled.

+Since Brexit in 2020, the four busiest airports in the European Union are consistently Paris - Charles de Gaulle, Amsterdam Schiphol, Frankfurt and Madrid-Barajas.
+These are major international hubs for civil aviation.
+Outside of the EU, three airports also constitute major European international hubs, namely London - Heathrow, Istanbul and Moscow - Sheremetyevo.
+Since the 2022 Invasion of Ukraine the russian airports are not connected to any EU airport.

 The doubling in air supply was accompanied by an increased market share of low-cost carriers within the EU, which went from 5.3% of total seats available in 2001 to 37.3% of the total share in 2019.
 Most of the increased demand was met in primary airports (i.e. Barcelona, Düsseldorf, Palma de Mallorca), whereas secondary airports which had capitalized on the early rise of low-cost carriers (Brussels-Charleroi, Rome Ciampino, Paris Beauvais) have for the most part fallen in rank.

 To combat a fragmented airspace, air control inefficiencies and delays which were costing an estimated $4.2bn as early as 1989, the European Commission introduced plans for a Single European Sky (SES) initiative in 2001, with the purpose of co-ordinating the design, management and regulation of airspace in the Union.
 The first SES package was adopted in 2004, with subsequent revisions and extensions adopted in 2009 (SES II), 2014 (SES 2+), and 2019 (Amended SES 2+).
 Five major stakeholders are today involved: the commission is responsible for the implementation of SES; EASA fulfills oversight and support duties for member states, and supports the policymaking of the commission; Eurocontrol is in charge for air traffic flow management and technical support to the commission; and the Single Sky Committee (SSC), composed of representatives of the member states, issues opinions on the implementation work done by the commission.
 Finally, National Supervisory Authorities (NSAs) are competent with issuing certifications for national airline operators and are entitled to draft and monitor their own performance plans and targets.

 The EU also participates in Eurocontrol, which coordinates and plans air traffic control for all of Europe.
 The European Aviation Safety Agency (EASA) has regulatory and executive tasks in the field of civilian aviation safety, such as issuing type certificates.